Shakib’s sister embroiled in Indian betting scandal!

 The media outlets said that Jannatul was a business partner of one of the high-profile arrestees of the investigation who was recently nabbed by the law enforcement agency.

-India Today reported on Saturday that Enforcement Directorate (ED), the agency which has been investigating the scandal, arrested Girish Talreja and Suraj Chokhani, close associates of one of the promoters of Mahadev app, Hari Shankar Tibrewal, on Friday.
+India Today reported yesterday that Enforcement Directorate (ED), the agency which has been investigating the scandal, arrested Girish Talreja and Suraj Chokhani, close associates of one of the promoters of Mahadev app, Hari Shankar Tibrewal, on Friday.

 According to ED, Chokhani invested in an app called 11wicket.com in Bangladesh and Jannatul was one of his partners.